Our use of cookies

 Stoke-on-Trent City Archives is moving to a new home at the Potteries Museum and Art Gallery just next door.
 This will bring together the City’s Archive and Museum collections under one roof for the first time.
 The move, also for the first time, brings together all of our collections (archives, local studies and potteries library) in one purpose-built strongroom.

 In preparation for the move, all of our collections need to be carefully packaged by the Archives staff and volunteers.
 This is a huge task and with regret we will have to reduce our on-site services temporarily.
-From the week beginning 9 January, we will only take appointments for urgent legal enquiries that cannot be resolved with photocopying.
+We are currently only open for urgent legal enquiries that cannot be resolved with photocopying.

 We are very conscious that due to the pandemic and then reduced staffing levels, you have already had a period of reduced access.
 We very much regret limiting services again but we hope you will bear with us during this challenging but exciting time for the City Archives.